International Programmes 2025/2026

 The proof of completion of a course of study at a recognised higher education institution with English as the sole language of instruction is also recognised.
 Suitable certificates or diplomas as proof of an English-language degree programme are the degree certificate, a transcript of records, a diploma supplement, statutes on admission and studies or comparable proof.

 Applicants whose native language is English are exempt from the obligation to provide proof.
-English is considered as a native language if the certificate of higher education entrance qualification is obtained in an English-language course of study in a country where English is the official language.
+English is considered as a native language if the certificate of higher education entrance qualification is obtained in a country where English is the official language.

 Application deadline